jagerman/loki-multi-sn/README.md

     00000020: 8193 5717 2977 af80 45ae df53 0cb5 fe69  ..W.)w..E..S...i
     00000030: d753 3c3e b32f ee2d adc7 0c04 8415 3822  .S<>./.-......8"

-(I know, I know, Hades is from the wrong pantheon, but I named this machine long before Loki was born).
+(I know, I know, the "Hades" hostname above is from the wrong pantheon, but I named this machine long before Loki was born).

 Copy and paste that content (the ed25519 key is supposed to be twice as long) and back it up somewhere.
 If you ever need to restore it you would use: